193: The Band, ‘Rockin’ Chair’

 I think of The Band as the only rock group that achieves the internal richness of jazz.
 Rock is based on straightforward 4/4 tempo with the backbeat (1/2/3/4) conventionally driven into your ears by the drums (underscored by a bass and a rhythm guitar both playing the 4/4 rhythm).
 It’s a beat that makes you dance.

-‘Rockin’ Chair’ employs in the verse an acoustic lead guitar, an acoustic rhythm guitar, a mandolin, an accordion, a fretless bass and Richard Manual’s wonderful lead vocal.
+‘Rockin’ Chair’ employs in the verse an acoustic lead guitar, an acoustic rhythm guitar, a mandolin, an accordion, a fretless bass and Richard Manuel’s wonderful lead vocal.
 The chorus uses one acoustic guitar, the bass, the accordion and three voices in tight harmony.
-It should be noted that while their standard line-up was Robbie Robertson on guitar, Levon Helm on drums, Garth Hudson on keyboards, Richard Manual on rhythm piano and Rick Danko on bass, they frequently rotated.
-Manual would play drums while Levon played mandolin, etc. On this album, they all played honky-tonk horns.
+It should be noted that while their standard line-up was Robbie Robertson on guitar, Levon Helm on drums, Garth Hudson on keyboards, Richard Manuel on rhythm piano and Rick Danko on bass, they frequently rotated.
+Manuel would play drums while Levon played mandolin, etc. On this album, they all played honky-tonk horns.

 © Elliott Landy